tpurba/startup/Service/public/README.md

 -MongoDB Atlas database created - done!
 -Endpoints for data - Through the router endpoints I request and get data from the database.
 -Stores data in MongoDB - done!

+### Login deliverable
+For this deliverable I added user registration and authentication.
+-User registration - Creates a new account in the database.
+-existing user - Verifies the user's name and password from data stored in the database -Use MongoDB to store credentials - finished!
+-Restricts functionality - You can't play the game or look at the score board until you log in.